 Are you or your business/organization interested in finding out how to be a part of the Dementia Friendly Communities program?
-Find out how to get involved by emailing our office or calling (519) 633-4396.
+Find out how to get involved by emailing our office at [email protected] or calling (519) 633-4396.

 Information for Care-Partners and Person's Living with Dementia

 You will be able to identify places in our community who have received dementia training by the decal that is displayed in their business or organization.
 People living with dementia can take part in the program by wearing a blue umbrella pin to identify that they are a person living with dementia.
 The pin is discussed during the training and identifies that the person might need more assistance when out in the community.